ccetc/CCETCErrorReportBundle/Resources/doc/README.markdown

 * flash: name of the flash for the success message.
 Default: message
 * redirect: route to redirect to on success.
 Default: home
 * baseLayout: the layout to extend
-* formRoute: the name of this route, used to redirect on errors.
+* formRoute: the route of your help page, used to redirect on errors.
 Default: help

 *Note*: the base layout that the error report form extends *must* have a block called "stylesheets" and a block called "content"

 ### Template Embedding
-You can emped the form in a template, but this requires that you have a "help" page to process it.
+You can emped the form in a template, provied you have a "help" route defined to process it.
 If there are errors, the users will be redirected to help page to finish their submission.
 To include the form in a template:

         {% render "CCETCErrorReportBundle:ErrorReport:errorReportForm" with {
             'formRoute' : 'help',